 (C) Is complete, including all required attachments; and

-(D) Contains all required federal Small Business Innovation Research documentation;
+(D) Contains all required federal Small Business Innovation Research or Small Business Technology Transfer documentation.

+(2) Incomplete or noncompliant applications will not be considered and shall be returned without further review.

-(2)(A) At its discretion, the division may request supplemental materials from the applicant.
+(3)(A) At its discretion, the commission may request supplemental materials from the applicant.

-(B) All supplemental materials must be received at least forty-five (45) days prior to the next scheduled meeting of the Board of Directors of the Division of Science and Technology of the Arkansas Economic Development Commission;
+(B) All supplemental materials must be received at least forty-five (45) days from the date of request by the commission unless a written extension is granted.

-(3) All applications meeting preliminary review requirements shall be forwarded to the board at least thirty (30) days prior to its next scheduled meeting;

-(4) The board shall:
+(4) The commission shall:

 (A) Review each application in accordance with program rules; and

-(B) Forward, for each application reviewed, a recommendation to approve or disapprove the application to the Director of the Division of Science and Technology of the Arkansas Economic Development Commission;

-(5) The Director of the Division of Science and Technology shall review each application in accordance with program rules and the advice and recommendation of the board;

-(6) Upon completion of review, the Director of the Division of Science and Technology will provide preliminary funding recommendations to the Director of the Arkansas Economic Development Commission; and

-(7)(A) The Director of the Arkansas Economic Development Commission, after reviewing Director of the Division of Science and Technology recommendations, will specify which applicants may receive grants.
+(B) After reviewing the applications, specify which applicants may receive grants and the amounts awarded.
+The decision to grant or deny applications, as well as the grant amount approved, is discretionary.
+Applicants may receive all or only a portion of the requested grant amount.

+;

-(B) Unsuccessful applicants will be notified in writing by the Director of the Division of Science and Technology.
+(C) Unsuccessful applicants will be notified in writing.

-(C) Approved applicants will be required to execute a grant agreement outlining the amount, terms, and conditions of the grant.
+(D) Approved applicants will be required to execute a grant agreement outlining the amount, terms, and conditions of the grant.

 15 CAR § 141-105.
 Grant agreements.

-(a)(1) Arkansas Small Business Innovation Research Matching Grant Program grants may be awarded, pending availability of funds, at the discretion of the Director of the Arkansas Economic Development Commission.
+(a)(1) Arkansas Small Business Innovation Research and Small Business Technology Transfer Matching Grant Program grants may be awarded, pending availability of funds, at the discretion of the Director of the Arkansas Economic Development Commission.

 (2) Grant agreements shall specify: